projectceladon/celadon-documentation/_sources/getting-started/on-vm.rst.txt

-Depending on your applications, you can run :abbr:`CiV (Celadon in VM)` using Intel® GVT-g technology, or allowing for GPU passthrough to a single Android\* guest VM through Intel® Virtualization Technology (Intel® VT) for Directed I/O (Intel® VT-d) technology, SR-IOV (single root input/output virtualization) Intel VT to have a good balance of GPU sharing (for multiple VMs) and performance as good as bare metal, VirtIO GPU, or pure software rendering.
+Depending on your applications, you can run :abbr:`CiV (Celadon in VM)` using Intel® GVT-g technology, or allowing for GPU passthrough to a single Android\* guest VM through Intel® Virtualization Technology (Intel® VT) for Directed I/O (Intel® VT-d) technology, or SR-IOV (single root input/output virtualization) Intel VT to have a balance of GPU sharing (for multiple VMs) and performance as good as bare metal, VirtIO GPU, or pure software rendering.